Slate River SUP

 August & September – Low water flow, cattle in area, barbwire fence across river! – NOT Recommended

-Crested Butte Town CLOSURE.
-See Slate River Working Group for more details.
+Crested Butte Town Voluntary CLOSURE from Oh be Joyful Campground to Recreation Path Bridge.
+(March 15th – July 15th) See Slate River Working Group for more details.

 Start at the Gunsight Pass Bridge located on Slate River Road.
 Take 6th St/ Gothic Road north out of Crested Butte.
 Slate River Road is the first left turn.
 Follow this past Nicholson Lake for a total of about 2 miles.
 On the left you will see and a sign for Gunsight Pass Bridge.
 High clearance vehicles may travel down to the river as there are many car swallowing pot holes on this section of road.